harshpatil/Relational-DBMS/README.txt

     On success it returns RC_OK.
 It can fail with RC_FILE_HANDLE_NOT_INIT (invalid file), RC_WRITE_FAILED (file seek or write operation failure).

 15) ensureCapacity :
     This operation is allowed only if the file is valid and open.
-If the required number of pages already exists it doesnt do anything, else it will append the required number of pages with '\0' bytes into the file.
+If the required number of pages already exist, it doesnt do anything, else it will append the required number of pages with '\0' bytes into the file.
 Update totalNumPages to the new size in both SM_FileHandle and the bookkeeping page of the file.
-Update curPagePos to the last page appended.
+Updates curPagePos to the last page appended.
     On success it returns RC_OK.
 It can fail with RC_FILE_HANDLE_NOT_INIT (invalid file), RC_WRITE_FAILED (file seek or write operation failure).